anphonic/ej2-aspnetmvc-docs/src/maps/maps/customization.md

 ## Customizing Maps area

-By default, the background color of the shape maps is set as white.
+By default, the background color of the shape maps is set as **white**.
 To modify the background color of the Maps area, the `Background` property in the `MapsMapsAreaSettings` is used.
 The border of the Maps area can be customized using the `Border` property in the `MapsMapsAreaSettings` class.

 {% aspTab template="maps/customization/map-area", sourceFiles="map-area.cs" %}